Dr. Thomas R. Holtz, Jr.

 IM Name: inversemolk

 It is your responsibility as a student to completely read through and understand this syllabus.
 If you have questions about it, please contact Dr. Holtz or Dr. Merck.
 You will be held responsible for following all requirements of this syllabus.

-COURSE ORGANIZATION: One meeting per week, one weekend scavenger hunt/orientation, five weekend field trips (1 required).
+COURSE ORGANIZATION: One meeting per week, five weekend field trips (1 required).

 REQUIRED READINGS: This semester there are three required texts:

 Copyright: © 2008 Thomas R. Holtz, Jr. and John W. Merck, Jr. as to this syllabus and all lectures.
 Students are prohibited from copying and selling course materials, from selling lecture notes, and from being paid to take lecture notes without the express written permission of the faculty teaching this course.

 COURSE OBJECTIVES AND PHILOSOPHY: This semester explores the interactions of natural history and Humanity, including the influence of the natural world in shaping ancient and modern cultures; the impact of human technologies (ancient and modern) on the living and non-living world; and the influence of our understanding (and often misunderstanding) of Science upon contemporary society.
 Throughout this course, consider how our readings, lectures, and activities address the following question: